 Learn about why location-based sales tax exists, and why it might be included on your paid Webflow plans.

-In the recent past, software subscription and digital services purchases like Webflow were not subject to taxes.
+In the recent past, Webflow was not required to collect taxes on its sales of software subscriptions and digital services.
 This has changed, and some locales now require that a sales and use tax or other indirect taxes, such as VAT (Value Added Tax) or GST (goods and services tax) be charged on these services.
 Because Webflow charges taxes based on your billing location, it’s important that your billing address is accurate and up to date.

 In this lesson, you’ll learn: